Insights and Advice for Enabling More Efficient and Sustainable Construction

 Site surveys are performed for many different purposes.
 While some surveys are completed to support interior space remodeling or upgrades, others are performed to gather information on large, uncharted outdoor spaces.
 These different applications call for specialized types of site surveys.

-• Urban construction surveys: These surveys evaluate spaces in densely populated areas, reviewing factors like neighboring infrastructure, utility access, traffic density, and drainage to decide if the location is suitable for a new building or structure and providing basic information for designers.
+• Urban construction surveys: These evaluate spaces in densely populated areas, reviewing factors like neighboring infrastructure, utility access, traffic density, and drainage to decide if the location is suitable for a new building or structure, and providing basic information for designers.

 • Wireless network surveys: With millions of physical cell sites dotting the landscape, wireless network surveys help to identify optimal locations for new base stations and towers.
 Cell coverage properties, proximity to urban developments, and environmental conditions are primary considerations.

-• Exploration surveys: This category includes geological surveys used to identify minerals and other resources both on land and at sea.
+• Exploration surveys: This category includes geological surveys that identify minerals and other resources both on land and at sea.
 These specialized surveys often utilize advanced technology like ground-penetrating radar (GPR) and terrain-mapping drones.

 Components of the Site Survey Process